njseeto/js-algorithms/readme.md

 ### Sorting Algorithms
 - Bubble Sort; sorts an array by comparing 2 elements.
 Goes through the entire array multiple times until all pairs are compared and sorted.
 - Quicksort; divide and conquers an array.
 Uses a pivot element to split the array into two sub-arrays and sorts these sub-arrays recursively.
+- Merge sort; divides an array into multiple smaller arrays, consisting of no more than two elements.
+Sorts the smaller arrays and merges them back in order.

 ---
 ## Tests